exkcd/CSCI2400/shell/howto.md

 #### how are the child states updated if the user presses ctrl-z?

-if ctrl-z is pressed to interrupt a child process, the signal SIGTSTP is raised and the processes is changed into a STOPPED state.
+if ctrl-z is pressed to stop a child process, the signal SIGTSTP is raised and the processes is changed into a STOPPED state.